chandan-shrivastava/Canteen-Portal/README.md

 ## Running the code

-* Run Express Backend:
+* In one terminal, run Express Backend:
 ```
 cd backend
 npm install
 npm start
 ```

-* Run React Frontend:
+* In another terminalRun React Frontend:
 ```
 cd frontend
 npm install
 npm start
 ```

-Navigate to [http://localhost:3000/](http://localhost:3000/) in your browser.
+Navigate to [http://localhost:3000/](http://localhost:3000/) in your browser to access the website.